-- The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 109 of 2011 (Federal Register of Legislation No. F2011L01744) determined under subsection 196B(3) of the VEA concerning photocontact dermatitis. - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that photocontact dermatitis and death from photocontact dermatitis can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning photocontact dermatitis (Balance of Probabilities) (No. 83 of 2020).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 108 of 2011 (Federal Register of Legislation No. F2011L01741) determined under subsection 196B(2) of the VEA concerning photocontact dermatitis. - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that photocontact dermatitis and death from photocontact dermatitis can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning photocontact dermatitis (Reasonable Hypothesis) (No. 82 of 2020).
 This Instrument will in effect replace the repealed Statement of Principles.